robotology/wb-toolbox/doc/mkdocs/data/create_new_block.md

 **Note** Additional parameters you specify starts from the index `5`.

-##### Notes on implementation
+### Notes on implementation

 - During `configureSizeAndPorts` you should not allocate any memory or save any data because the object will not persist after the method call.
 The correct place is the `initialize` method.
 - Every function takes as last parameter an `Error` object.
 It can be `NULL`, so check before dereferencing the pointer.

-#### Final steps
+## Final steps

-Independently of the type of block you implemented some more steps are required to properly add the block:
+Independently of the type of block you implemented some more steps are required to properly add the block.

+### CMake

-- `CMake`: of course you should add the files to the CMake project.
-You can you the macro provided by this project:
+You can use the macro provided by this project:

 ```cmake
 configure_block(BLOCK_NAME ${HUMAN_READABLE_DESCRIPTION}
     LIST_PREFIX WBT
     SOURCES ${CPP_FILES}
     HEADERS ${HEADER_FILES})
 ```

 where

   - `${HUMAN_READABLE_DESCRIPTION}` is a string used in the group folder (for projects which support it),
   - `${CPP_FILES}` is a list of `.cpp` files needed by your block
   - `${HEADER_FILES}` is a list of `.h` files needed by your block

+### Block Factory

 - Add you main header to the `toolbox.h` file
 - Add the code needed for the creation of your class in `factory.cpp`, `Block::instantiateBlockWithClassName` method.
 The string passed as argument is the one you specify in the S-Function block in Simulink (see next section)

-#### Simulink
+## Simulink

 - Add an S-Function block
 - Specify as s-function name `WB-Toolbox`